 Leaving puddles in the bathroom when getting out of the shower or bath can also cause water damage.
 Try to dry off while still inside the shower, and if water does get onto the bathroom floor, wipe it up promptly.

 An easy way to minimize water damage in the bathroom is to always turn on the exhaust fan when showering.
 The fan pulls humidity out of the room and sends it outside if the exhaust is vented out of the roof.
 If your exhaust fan is venting into the attic, it’s best to have that fixed.
 Moist air deposited in the attic invites mold to grow there.
 Check out the best Tips for Attic Cleaning here to make the process much easier for you!

 Water damage can occur in the kitchen from plumbing leaks or appliance malfunctions.
 The appliance most likely to cause water damage is the dishwasher.
 The refrigerator could also leak, especially if it has a water dispenser and ice maker.

 Another place to check for leaks is the cabinet underneath the kitchen sink.
 If the pipe connection is loose, water can leak out of the pipe and pool inside the cabinet.
 When the cabinet is cluttered, it is especially difficult to see when this is happening.
-Try to keep that area clear and regularly look for signs of a leak.
+Try to keep that area clear and do not hesitate to call an expert plumber from United Plumbing Heating Air & Electric when you notice signs of a leak.

 Common Places for Water Damage Under the House